 Brixham to Exmouth in 3 Days Walking Code: DSC4

-We offer two holidays from Brixham to Exmouth.
+We offer 2 itineraries from Brixham to Exmouth.
 Choose from 2 or 3 days walking, depending on how far you want to walk each day.
 A contrasting coastline, combining the lively resorts of the English Riviera with the quiet of ancient woodlands.

-This is the longer of our two holidays from Brixham to Exmouth.
-Three days walking at a leisurely pace allowing you plenty of time to savour the sights of the English Riviera.
+This is the longer of our 2 itineraries from Brixham to Exmouth.
+With 3 days walking at a leisurely pace this itinerary allows you plenty of time to savour the sights of the English Riviera.

 |Day 1||Travel to Brixham for your first nights accommodation|